psevestre/openid-fapi/Financial_API_WD_001.md

 Read-only access is a lower risk scenario compared to the write access; therefore the protection level can also be lower.
 However, since the FAPI can provide potentially sensitive information, it requires more protection level than a basic [RFC6749] requires.

-As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following to the baseline profile of the FAPI.
+As a profile of the OAuth 2.0 Authorization Framework, this document mandates the following to the baseline profile of the FAPI Security Profile 1.0.

 #### 5.2.2 Authorization server